Trisha Brown: Dance

 Sculptor Nancy Graves designed the set for Lateral Pass, (1985), which began Brown's Valiant cycle.
 It used a larger pad, bolder movement phrases to articulate Brown's evolving spatial aesthetics.
 This led to Newark (1987), with decor and a sound concept by Donald Judd.
 For Astral Convertible (1989) and Foray Forêt (1990), costumes and sets were once again made by Rauschenberg.
 Astral Convertible, in particular, originally was commissioned by the National Gallery of Art in Washington, D.C., as part of a major Robert Rauschenberg exhibition in 1991 and presented on the museum's steps, overlooking the National Mall.
 Performances of Foray Forêt include local marching bands from the presenting city.
 For M. G. (1991; "M.G." refers to Michel Guy, a former French minister of culture who died in 1990) is sculptural and kinetic, opening with a dancer running in figure-eight circles around the stage, slowing into loping motion down the center.

+In Astral Convertible (1989), Brown explored the relationship between technology and dance by using Rauschenberg’s light towers that responded to the dancers’ movements, creating a dynamic interplay between light and motion.
+This piece reflected Brown’s growing interest in how non-dance elements, such as light and sound, could become active participants in choreography.
+Foray Forêt (1990), another collaboration with Rauschenberg, included a live marching band whose music was occasionally audible to the audience, emphasizing Brown’s fascination with unpredictability and how external sounds could shape the audience’s perception.
+For M.G.
+(1991), dedicated to Michel Guy, integrated sculptural elements with its choreography, as dancers moved through the stage space in complex patterns, embodying Brown’s fascination with motion as both a visual and spatial form.

 In You Can See Us (1995), she performed together with Mikhail Baryshnikov at the Brooklyn Academy of Music in 1996.
 Also in a mirror duet drawn from a solo, If You Couldn't See Me (1994), Brown performed entirely with her back to the audience for ten minutes with an electronic "sound score" on a bare stage.